-Cara also enjoys providing interactive workplace training that addresses key messages is an interesting, practical and engaging manner.
+Cara also enjoys providing interactive workplace training that addresses key messages in an interesting, practical and engaging manner.

-When not practicing law, Cara can be found guest lecturing at the Governance Institute and University of Western Australia, finishing off her Masters in Industrial Relations and Labour Law at the University of Melbourne, spending quality time with her family and baking.
+When not practicing law, Cara can be found guest lecturing at the Governance Institute and University of Western Australia, finishing off her Masters in Industrial Relations and Labour Law at the University of Melbourne or spending quality time with her family.

 Liz is passionate about helping to create harmonious workplaces where coexistence thrives.
 She believes in building from a solid foundation – proper training, procedures, and properly drafted documents – so businesses can run smoothly, and legal complaints are minimised.
 Due to this belief, Liz has developed a keen interest in plain English legal drafting, problem solving and commercial negotiating.